The U.S. House of Representatives and Its Impact on the Economy

 How the House Affects the U.S. Economy

 - Create a standing budget committee that create the House's version of the budget.
-It bases this on the President's budget and on hearings held with agency officials.
+It bases this on the president's budget and on hearings held with agency officials.

 - Meet in a Conference Committee with the Senate to create a final budget resolution.

 Congressmen prefer expansionary fiscal policy because voters like tax cuts and the benefits of more spending.
 However, they should switch to contractionary fiscal policy during the boom phase of the business cycle, Raising taxes and cutting spending would slow growth, and avoid irrational exuberance.

 In an ideal world, fiscal policy would work together with monetary policy in creating healthy economic growth.
 Why doesn't it?
 Legislators and voters disagree on the best way to do it.
 Conservatives prefer the tax cuts advocated in supply-side economics, while liberals would rather raise taxes on the rich and increase spending on programs for the poor.